 The creator economy had taken birth in the early 90s itself.
 But it was not until after 2010 that it started to grow.
-In the early days the content was limited and even the income from it.
+In the early days, the content was limited, even its income.
 The creators economy evolved in the past decade.
 It has now become big enough to fuel a change.

 More than a decade ago if somebody wanted to become a creator, the cost associated with it was enormous.
 There were a lot of obstacles - from buying the relevant tools to getting recognition.
 Reaching out to your audience was not easy.
 You needed to have the right contacts to reach out to your audience.